jrussell-ivantage/node-evolver/README.md

 #### Update
 Evolver can update your app's code base programmatically!
-Evolver is not intended to be a replacement for traditional CI tools but can be an aid in situations when your options are limited.
+Evolver is not intended to be a replacement for any part of your CI solution but can be an aid in situations when your options are limited.

 To update your app's code base use `evolver.update`.
 To avoid any... horrible issues you must tell the update method where your project root lives: